The American Society of Magical Negroes: Production design

 The production design was led by Laura Fox, whose previous work includes the 2021 film The Eyes of Tammy Faye and the TV series The White Lotus (2021–present).
 The film's design reflects the contrast between the old-world charm of the secretive Institute and the contemporary, high-tech workspace of MeetBox.
-To create the Institute, the team selected the Los Angeles Theater, incorporating its existing architecture and adding magical elements, such as pocket doors that opened mysteriously.
+To create the Institute, the team selected the Los Angeles Theater, incorporating its existing architecture and adding magical elements, such as a series of pocket doors that could open between spaces.
 Inspired by historical photographs of Black life by James Van Der Zee, which were used as artwork within the Institute, the space was designed to evoke depth and history.

 In contrast, MeetBox was styled as a parody of modern tech office spaces, drawing on research into workplaces like Google’s Spruce Goose hangar.
-The office included exaggerated features, such as a nautical theme, uncomfortable furniture, and motivational posters emphasizing work.
-The design highlighted the superficiality of such environments, providing a stark difference from the warmth and gravity of the Institute.
-Other notable locations include a historic Black-owned barber shop in Pacoima, repurposed to serve as a magical entrance to the Institute.
+The office included exaggerated features such as uncomfortable furniture, motivational posters that always ended with the word "work", and a nautical theme drawn from the company head's character.
+The design highlighted the superficiality of such environments.
+Other notable locations include a barber shop in Pacoima, the first Black-owned barber shop in the San Fernando Valley, whose length allowed a set to be built behind it, creating a magical entrance to the Institute.